GradientSpaces/nss-challenge/README.md

   are missing or partially missing in the prediction files, the missing parts will be computed using the nodes' global poses.
 - For global pose evaluation, only the transformation in the `nodes` is considered.
 - **Update (10/03/2024)**: For global pose evaluation, the anchor node will be the first node in the prediction nodes list of each scene.
+You can assume that the anchor node will match the corresponding node in ground truth correctly.
 If you want to use a different anchor node, please set the `anchor` field to `True`` in the corresponding node.

 For more details, please refer to the challenge website: https://nothing-stands-still.com/challenge